 Markets and tapas

-Some of the city’s most famous bars are located in the La Latina district, where visitors will be able to party until dawn after visiting several tapas bars.
+Some of the city’s most famous bars are located in the La Latina district.
+This is where visitors will be able to party until dawn after visiting several tapas bars.
 The other popular areas for grabbing a drink are the hip Malasaña district and the Barrio de las Letras.

-Those who are vacationing on a budget holiday and those willing to explore the city’s authentic side can visit the city’s indoor markets.
+It is worth visiting the city’s indoor markets regardless of vacationing on a budget or splurging.
 The main markets are located in the city center.
 The Antón Martín market is steps away from the centric Atocha train station, the San Antón Market is in the party district of Chueca and the San Miguel market is known for its exotic stalls and tapas bars.